Counter-Terrorism Working Group

 - Coordinate capacity building and technical assistance programs

-- Cooperate with relevant international and regional organisations
+- Cooperate with relevant international and regional organizations

 - Facilitate cooperation between APEC fora on counter-terrorism issues.